kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 either way.
 No interleaving can corrupt data, because a read is decided by the stored bytes rather than by the reading apiserver's configuration, so a mid-rollout fleet needs no coordination.

+The operation a rollout actually disturbs is storage migration, and the two interact badly if the configuration changes while a migration is running.
+Selecting a resource marks every object above the floor stale, which is what makes the next write genuinely rewrite it.
+But a migration is a single pass over one snapshot: it never revisits an object, it skips anything whose resource version is above the watermark it took at the start, and it treats a patch that returned success as a rewrite without re-reading.
+Every object it had already passed was patched against an apiserver still on the old policy, so those patches changed nothing and were counted as migrated regardless.
+Nothing corrects that later.
+A run cannot be repeated, because its spec and its watermark are immutable and `Succeeded` cannot be unset, so the run reports success over a resource left half converged.

+The ordering is therefore not optional: roll the configuration out to every apiserver, confirm the rollout, then create the migration.
+An operator who changes it mid-migration has to treat that run's result as meaningless for the resource and create another, which is accepted and runs after the first with a fresh watermark.

 Every remaining failure lands on the control plane.
 A configuration mistake fails startup rather than
 degrading: a malformed file, an unknown algorithm, an unreadable path, a `minSize` outside its legal range, or a selector already claimed by an earlier entry.
 A rolling update